bondjimbond/islandora_badges/README.md

 Configuration path is admin/islandora/tools/badges (Administration > Islandora > Islandora Utility Modules > Islandora Badges Configuration).

-There are six administration fields:
+There are seven administration fields:

 * Altmetric Badge
      * Provide one of the [badge types](http://api.altmetric.com/embeds.html#badge-types) defined by Altmetrics.
 Default is the small rectangular badge.
 Other options include various doughnut shapes and differently styled rectangles.